How do I find out what I need to do to legally operate a

 If you plan to sell your products

-for only a short time, such as at a festival or trade show, you can
+for only a short time, such as at a festival or trade show, a

-Businesses that rent certain items, such as construction or yard/lawn equipment,
+Businesses offering items for rent, such as construction or yard/lawn equipment,

-tables, chairs, tents and similar items, must also have a sales tax
+tables, chairs, tents and similar items, also need a sales tax

 permit.
-Sales tax is also charged on admission to special events.
+Sales tax is also charged on admission to special events and on

 How do I know whether to set up a Sole Proprietorship,